-Employees sustaining an injury in the course of employment are eligible for workers compensation benefits.
+Employees sustaining work injuries in the course of employment are eligible for workers compensation benefits.
 The temporary agency and their workers compensation insurer must handle the claim in your situation.

 What Are Workers Compensation Benefits?